Your Ultimate Guide For Wine To Pair With Sushi

 Best Wine & Sushi Pairings: Eel Roll, California Roll, Rainbow Roll

 Off Dry Riesling (Germany), Wine: Dr. Hermann, From The Slate Off Dry Riesling

 Riesling is wonderfully versatile and goes well with so many types of cuisine.
 I selected an off dry version because that will best counterbalance spicy sushi.
 It will also bring sweet relief to the person at the table who always eats a whole ball of wasabi on a dare.

-Best Sushi Pairings: Scallop Roll
+Best Wine & Sushi Pairing: Scallop Roll

 Best Red Wines To Pair With Sushi

 While whites are a favorite, you’ll always have someone at the table who is a die hard red wine drinker.
 Sometimes that person is me, so I can’t judge.